CarlosLopezDeLara/stakepool_guide_for-TSD/stakepool-running-doc.md

        cardano-cli shelley query protocol-parameters \
        --testnet-magic 42 \
        --out-file protocol.json

+We need another piece of information before we create our transaction.
+We need the CURRENT TIP of the blockchain, this is, the height of the last block produced.
+We are looking for the value of `unSlotNo`

+    cardano-cli shelley query tip --testnet-magic 42

+    > Tip (SlotNo {unSlotNo = 795346}) (ShelleyHash {unShelleyHash = HashHeader {unHashHeader =        6a28a1c9fac321d7f4c8df8de68ee17f1967695460b5b422c93e6faaeeaf5cf2}}) (BlockNo {unBlockNo = 33088})

+So at this moment the tip is on block 795346.
+This is important because when creating the transaction we need to specify the TTL (Time to live), this is the block height limit for our transaction to be included in a block, if it is not in a block by that time it will be cancelled.

+For example, we know that we have 1 slot per second, lets say that it will take us 10 minutes to build the transaction, and that we want to give it another 10 minutes window to be included in a block, otherwise we want it to be cancelled.
+So we need 20 minutes.
+This is 1200 slots.
+So will want to add 1200 to the current tip.
+795346 + 1200 = 796546 So our TTL will be 796546.

 Our transaction will have one input (from `payment.addr`) and two outputs, 100 ada to `payment2.addr` and the change back to `payment.addr`.
 We can calculate the fees with:

        cardano-cli shelley transaction calculate-min-fee \
        --tx-in-count 1 \
        --tx-out-count 2 \
-       --ttl 250000 \
+       --ttl 796546 \
        --testnet-magic 42 \
        --signing-key-file payment.skey \
        --protocol-params-file protocol.json